Are You Being Watched? Lifestyle Clues That Can Trigger an HMRC Probe Explained

 Understanding HMRC Investigations

 HMRC uses detailed financial and lifestyle data to spot irregularities.
-It compares what you report with what it can access from employment, business, and financial sources.
+It compares what you report with what it can access from employment, business, and financial sources, often reviewed through tax services in London.
 When things don’t match up, the tax office may decide to check further.

 What Triggers an HMRC Probe?